Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Model Assumptions and Contrast Estimators

 \subsection{Contrast Estimators for Degenerate SDEs}

-Under \ref{assump:hor}-\ref{assump:coeff}, we define contrast functions for the hypo-elliptic SDEs (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), so that the corresponding parameter estimators attain a CLT under the design condition $\Delta_n = o (n^{-1/p})$, $p \ge 2$.
-The development of our contrast functions is related to the approaches of \citep{kess:97, uchi:12} where, in an elliptic setting, contrast functions delivering CLTs with $\Delta_n = o (n^{-1/p})$ are obtained.
+Under \ref{assump:hor}-\ref{assump:coeff}, we define contrast functions for the classes of hypo-elliptic SDEs (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), so that the corresponding parameter estimators attain a CLT under the design condition $\Delta_n = o (n^{-1/p})$, $p \ge 2$.
+The development of our contrast functions is related to the approaches of \cite{kess:97, uchi:12} where, in an elliptic setting, contrast functions delivering CLTs with $\Delta_n = o (n^{-1/p})$ are obtained.
 However, carrying forward such earlier approaches to the hypo-elliptic diffusion is far from straightforward, mainly due to the degeneracy of the diffusion matrix.
 After a brief review of the construction of contrast functions that deliver a CLT with $\Delta_n = o (n^{-1/p})$ in the elliptic case, we proceed to the treatment of the hypo-elliptic class of models.
+Hereafter, we make use of superscripts $(\mrm{I})$ and $(\mrm{II})$ as necessary to specify the class of hypo-elliptic SDEs we work with.